afnog/sse/apache/presentation.md

 .height_12em[![phpinfo output](phpinfo.png)]

 ---

+## Configuring SSL

+To create a secure virtual host accessed via https rather than http, you will need to configure your Apache server to use OpenSSL for encrypting the data served from the web server.

+NOTE:

+* Each virtual host must have its own certificate file see comments on "CommonName".
+* The "CommonName" is the FQDN in this case pcXX.sse.ws.afnog.org
+* The path is where the certificate File and Keys are located, in this case `/etc/apache2/ssl`.

 Requires the creation of SSL certificates and Certificate Signing Requests (CSR) For integrity, SSL certificates are signed by a Certificate Authority’s (CA) such as Verisign